ChainAgnostic/CAIPs/CAIPs/caip-4.md

 We delegate the identification of Bitcoin-like chains to BIP122, as this is the best Bitcoin chain identification standard known to the authors of this CAIP.

-In order to prepare for other network identification standards within the Bitcoin interface, we keep the "bip122-" prefix, which seems unneeded at first glance.
+In order to prepare for other network identification standards within the Bitcoin namespace, we keep the "bip122-" prefix, which seems unneeded at first glance.

 ## Backwards Compatibility